 The jinx!
 Unfinished Moon Peak, unwell on Goecha La trek and injury on Chadar!!
 I broke the jinx!!
 I finished Kedartal with no issues!
 Yey to me!!

 Climb the mountains and get their good tidings.
 Nature’s peace will flow into you as the sunshine flows into trees.
 The winds will blow their own freshness into you, and the storms their energy, while cares will drop away from you like the leaves of autumn – John Muir

 A blog by Kusum Sanu..
 She is author of Scrapbook-A Travel Blog.
 She is a solo traveler, photographer, and a trekker.
 She believes in minimalistic living and doesn’t just visit a place but tries to truly live it.

 Better late than never.
-After multiple attempts to convince my parents, I finally completed my FIRST ever solo trip.
+After multiple attempts to convince my parents, I finally completed my FIRST ever solo trip to Spiti valley in frigid winters.
 Like every first thing, it was special.